matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 intended primarily for handling edits, and lets you define an event which replaces an existing event.

+Such an event, with `rel_type: m.replace`, is referred to as a "message edit event".

+### `m.new_content` property

-The replacement event must contain a `m.new_content` property which defines the replacement content.
+The `content` of a message edit event must contain a `m.new_content` property which defines the replacement content.
 (This allows the normal `body` fields to be used for a fallback for clients who do not understand replacement events.)

 For instance, an `m.room.message` which replaces an existing event might look like: